-Although Outlook is a great email application, many users encounter issues occasionally while using it.
+Although Outlook is a great email application, many users encounter various issues occasionally while using this email application.
 Outlook crashing after recently updating, during startup, freezing frequently, and problems while sending emails are some of the most common problems users encounter while using Outlook.

-Solution 1: Start Outlook in Safe Mode
+- Start Outlook in Safe Mode

 - Close Outlook if you have it open

 - For Windows 10, Windows 8.1, or Windows 8, press the Windows logo key+R.

 - For Windows 7, click Start, type Run in the Search box, and then click Run.